Updated 29th June 2019 to fix mistakes.

 |B2 (8)||1C left-hand turn 2nd corners, 2-hand turn partner and face up.
 (4)

-Lead up through 2C, cast down back into 2nd place and two-hand turn.
-(4)
+For triple minor: 1C lead up through 2C, cast down back into 2nd place and two-hand turn.

 The first Cu. cast off both together, the Man falls in between the 3d Cu. and the Wo. falls in between the 2d Cu. then fall back, and Hands half round · The 1st Man turns the 3.
 Wo. and this Partner turn the 2d Man at the same Time, then turn your Partner half round, and lead her through the Bottom Cu. and come up and turn her, then the Wo. turns the 3d.
 Man, and her Partner turns the 2.
 Wo. both at once, then turn Hands half round, and lead through the Upper Cu. and cast off and turn :

 The original interpretation for this is from Fallibroome and that’s what most people use.
-But there are some ways in which it’s not quite as satisfying as I’d like:
+In that version, the dance is converted to a 3 couple set instead of a triple minor, using a 3-1-2 progression instead of the usual 2-3-1 progression used for such conversions.
+That's quite a nice progression, but obviously not the original intention of the dance, and there are some ways in which it’s not quite as satisfying as I’d like:

 - Fallibroome (openly) adds an extra three-quarter turn in the A. Without it you’d have a lot of time and it definitely improves the dance.